KaKariki02/rushHour/README.md

 -Implement a random board solver: `randomSolver`
 -Capturing the lists of possible moves
 -A "win function"
 -Implement a breadth first search
+-Comparison between a breadth first search with and without an archive

 ## Todo:
--think about the size of our statespace
--think about how we cast variables
 -backtracing the solution
 -counting number of steps to solution
 -pruning